vstojkovic/bugle/README.md

 ## Known Issues

-* **Does not check if you're logged into Steam.** BUGLE will happily run if you haven't started Steam or logged into it.
-In fact, it will happily launch Conan Exiles and let you discover the hard way that Steam isn't running.
-I'll fix that eventually.
 * **Mod mismatch warning if you stop using a mod.** If you use a mod in your single-player or co-op game and then decide to stop using it, it will leave traces in your game database.
 BUGLE will detect those traces, see that the mod isn't in your mod list, and warn you about mod mismatch.